Shamrock Rovers F.C.: Foundation and early history

 The foundation of Shamrock Rovers is disputed amongst supporters of the club.
 No official documentation of the era exists.
-For many years the earliest known mention of the club in the newspaper archives at the National Library of Ireland came from 1901 and an article in the club programme from 28 December 1941 claims that the club was founded in this year.
+For many years the earliest known mention of the club in the newspaper archives at the National Library of Ireland came from 1901, and an article in the club programme from 28 December 1941 claims that the club was founded in 1901.
 Research by the Shamrock Rovers Heritage Trust uncovered a very brief report in the Evening Herald from April 1899 on a match between Shamrock Rovers and Rosemount, which has established that the club was in existence from at least that time.
 The only two certainties about the origins of the club in relation to what year they were formed are the facts that, Rovers played only exhibition games for the first two years of their existence and the club registered with the Leinster Football Association in 1901.
 Essentially, the dispute is over whether the two years of exhibition games were played before or after the registration.
-Throughout the 1970s and 1980s, the date 1899 was written on the gates of Glenmalure Park but since the 1990s, 1901 had been adopted as the founding year by the various regimes which have run the club.
-In light of the discovery of evidence supporting a founding date before April 1899 the club opened an 1899 Suite in Tallaght Stadium in February 2017.
+Throughout the 1970s and 1980s, the date 1899 was written on the gates of Glenmalure Park but, since the 1990s, 1901 had been adopted as the founding year by the various regimes which have run the club.
+In light of the discovery of evidence supporting a founding date before April 1899 the club opened an "1899 Suite" in Tallaght Stadium in February 2017.

 Shamrock Rovers originate from Ringsend, a Southside inner suburb of Dublin.